sspencer/mock/README.md

 - Query parameters, such as `type` in `/names?type=cat`.
 - Variables declared in comments, such as `$delay`.
 - Built-in generated values.

+Path parameters take precedence over query parameters with the same name.
+Variable names may contain dots and hyphens after their first character.
+Unknown placeholders remain literal and produce load-time warnings; query parameters supplied only at request time can resolve those warnings at runtime.
+Inside JSON strings, inserted values are JSON-escaped.
+Outside strings, values are inserted literally, so numeric and boolean placeholders retain their types.
+Response headers containing invalid characters after expansion return an error.

 Useful generated values: